skellis46/slipbox/embodied intelligence project ahrc bid.md

 - useful set of ideas in [[interpretative phenomenological analysis]] (taken from wikipedia page): e.g. purposive sampling, homogenuous sampling
 - or possibly [[ecological momentary assessment]]
+- or Body Perception Questionnaire (check out references in this reference): [@kolacz-2023-body]

 - is it somatic?
 If so, how? what kinds of instructions does Sue give to the participant? (or will give)